Tax Letters: Important 2013 Tax Reporting DeadlinesDate: January, 2014

 (a) There is no taxable benefit where interest is charged on the loan at the rate that would be charged between arm’s length parties.

 (b) The taxable benefit on a Home Purchase Loan is limited to the benefit that would be computed by using the prescribed rate in effect at the time the loan was made.
-Where the actual prescribed rate during 2012 is less than the prescribed rate that was in effect at the time the loan was made, the taxpayer’s benefit will be based on this lower rate.
-For a home purchase loan that has a term exceeding five years, the balance outstanding on every fifth anniversary is considered to be a new loan on that date, and accordingly, the next five years taxable benefit will be limited to the prescribed rate at that time.
+Where the actual prescribed rate during 2013 is less than the prescribed rate that was in effect at the time the loan was made, the taxpayer’s benefit will be based on this lower rate.
+For a home purchase loan that has a term exceeding five years, the balance outstanding on every fifth anniversary is considered to be a new loan on that date.
+Accordingly, the next five years taxable benefit will be limited to the prescribed rate at that time.

 A Home Purchase Loan is a loan provided to a taxpayer by virtue of his/her office or employment to either purchase a home or to repay a previous Home Purchase Loan.